ziutek/simple_go_wiki/README.md

     $ ./wiki
     2011/01/26 19:44:55 web.go serving 0.0.0.0:1111

-You may get this tutorial and example application from Github using following
+You may get this tutorial and example application from Github using the following
 command:

     $ git clone git://github.com/ziutek/simple_go_wiki.git

 ## Exercices

-Try add the ability to delete an article.
+Try to add the ability to delete an article.